Post-quantum cryptography: Supersingular elliptic curve isogeny cryptography

 Security is related to the problem of constructing an isogeny between two supersingular curves with the same number of points.
-The most recent investigation of the difficulty of this problem is by Delfs and Galbraith indicates that this problem is as hard as the inventors of the key exchange suggest that it is.
+The most recent published investigation of the difficulty of this problem, by Delfs and Galbraith, indicates that this problem is as hard as the inventors of the key exchange suggest that it is.
 There is no security reduction to a known NP-hard problem.

 Comparison

 One common characteristic of many post-quantum cryptography algorithms is that they require larger key sizes than commonly used "pre-quantum" public key algorithms.
 There are often tradeoffs to be made in key size, computational efficiency and ciphertext or signature size.
-The table lists some values for different schemes at a 128 bit post-quantum security level.
+The table lists some values for different schemes at a 128-bit post-quantum security level.

 A practical consideration on a choice among post-quantum cryptographic algorithms is the effort required to send public keys over the internet.
-From this point of view, the Ring-LWE, NTRU, and SIDH algorithms provide key sizes conveniently under 1KB, hash-signature public keys come in under 5KB, and MDPC-based McEliece takes about 1KB.
-On the other hand, Rainbow schemes require about 125KB and Goppa-based McEliece requires a nearly 1MB key.
+From this point of view, the Ring-LWE, NTRU, and SIDH algorithms provide key sizes conveniently under 1 kB, hash-signature public keys come in under 5 kB, and MDPC-based McEliece takes about 1 kB.
+On the other hand, Rainbow schemes require about 125 kB and Goppa-based McEliece requires a nearly 1 MB key.